einari/ProjectPages/Web/Single Page Applications/ViewModels.md

 	});

 Bifrost will then manage the lifecycle of the ViewModel and automatically hook it up using Knockouts *.applyBinding()* function.
+By default the ViewModel is transient and there will be created a new instance everytime a feature is instantiated and put on the page.
+You can however control the lifecycle by adding a parameter to the definition of a ViewModel.
+The lifecycle can be set to be singleton, which means that the ViewModel will live in the client till the application is left.

+To set the lifecycle to singleton, you will have to pass in an option object with a property called *isSingleton* set to true :

+	Bifrost.features.featureManager.get("myFeature").defineViewModel(function () {

+	}, {isSingleton:true});

 The ViewModel has the Bifrost ViewModel as its prototype, this means that you have a bit of functionality available that you can use inside your ViewModel.